mirzakopic/api-syncagent/docs/publish-resources.md

 ### Synchronization

-Even though the whole configuration is written from the standpoint of the service owner, the actual synchronization logic considers the platform side as the canonical source of truth.
-The Sync Agent continuously tries to make the local objects look like the ones in the platform, while pushing status updates back into the platform (if the given `PublishedResource` (i.e. CRD) has a `status` subresource enabled).
+Even though the whole configuration is written from the standpoint of the service owner, the actual synchronization logic considers the kcp side as the canonical source of truth.
+The Sync Agent continuously tries to make the local objects look like the ones in kcp, while pushing status updates back into kcp (if the given `PublishedResource` (i.e. CRD) has a `status` subresource enabled).

 ### Local <-> Remote Connection